-Utility of POP specifically to guide surgical therapy in patients with MPTP has been studied prospectively by Kaneko et al[44] in 24 patients.
-Using surgical pathology as standard, they reported sensitivity, specificity and overall accuracy of intra-operative pancreatoscopy were 100% as compared to 43.8%, 100%, and 60.9% for endoscopic retrograde pancreatography and 47%, 100%, and 62.5% for endoscopic ultrasonography respectively.
+The specific utility of POP to guide surgical therapy in patients with MPTP has been studied prospectively by Kaneko et al[44] in 24 patients.
+Using surgical pathology as the standard, they reported that the sensitivity, specificity and overall accuracy of intraoperative pancreatoscopies were 100% as compared to 43.8%, 100%, and 60.9% for endoscopic retrograde pancreatography, and 47%, 100%, and 62.5% for endoscopic ultrasonography, respectively.
 Ten patients were noted to have intraductal MPT that were missed by ERCP and EUS.
-Five out of these 10 patients had multicentric lesions with 3 requiring extension of planned surgical margin.
+Five out of these ten patients had multicentric lesions, with three requiring an extension of the planned surgical margin.
 The overall accuracy to identify lesions was 100% for intraoperative POP vs 60.9% for ERCP and 62.5% for EUS.
-Similar findings were demonstrated by Navez et al[45] from retrospective review of 21 patients with suspected IPMN who underwent intraoperative POP, revealing 8 occult lesions.
-5 patients out of these 8 underwent modified surgery with 90.5% disease free survival at mean of 93 mo.
+Similar findings were demonstrated by Navez et al[45] from a retrospective review of 21 patients with suspected IPMN who underwent intraoperative POP, revealing eight occult lesions.
+Five of these eight patients underwent modified surgery, with 90.5% disease-free survival at a mean of 93 mo.
 Tyberg et al[46] outlined the role of POP in guiding surgical therapy for lesions in the PD.
-Out of 13 patients who underwentsPOP, initial surgical plan was altered in 8 (62%), with overall correlation of 88% between pancreatoscopy and final surgical histology.
+Out of 13 patients who underwent POP, the initial surgical plan was altered in eight (62%), with an overall correlation of 88% between pancreatoscopy and final surgical histology.

-This confirms that intraoperative pancreatoscopy is safe and effective in evaluating main duct IPMN with specific advantage of diagnosing multicentric lesions, which may be missed on ERCP or EUS highlighting its complimentary nature to these modalities.
-Pre-operative thorough direct examination of the PD may be limited to due to acute angle noted at the junction of duct of Wirsung and Santorini, and intra-operative POP helps in overcoming this problem.
+This confirms that intraoperative pancreatoscopy is safe and effective in evaluating main ductal IPMN, with the specific advantage of diagnosing multicentric lesions.
+These may be missed on ERCP or EUS, thus highlighting its complimentary nature to these modalities.
+Preoperative thorough direct examination of the PD may be limited due to the acute angle noted at the junction of the duct of Wirsung and Santorini, and intraoperative POP helps in overcoming this problem.

 IDUS with POP

-Mukai et al[47] evaluated mucin producing tumors in 25 patients with POP and IDUS.
-They concluded that that papillary tumor height of more than 3 mm implied more advanced dysplastic lesions.
+Mukai et al[47] evaluated mucin-producing tumors in 25 patients with POP and IDUS.
+They concluded that papillary tumor height of more than 3 mm implied more advanced dysplastic lesions.
 The sensitivity of detecting lesions more than 3 mm was 29% for US, 21% for CT, 86% for EUS, 100% for IDUS and 83% for POP.
-Adequate examination of papillary lesions using POP was technically successful in 60% of total patients.
-Sensitivity to detect protrusions more than 3 mm was 100% for IDUS and 67% for POP in study of 26 patients by Yasuda et al[36].
-In this study, out of the 6 patients with adenocarcinoma, none had protrusions less than 3 mm on the resected pathological specimen.
-The same study demonstrated suboptimal diagnostic capability of cross-sectional imaging for protruding lesions, 16 % for CT scan and 20% for MRI.
+Adequate examination of papillary lesions using POP was technically successful in 60% of the total patients.
+The sensitivity for detecting protrusions more than 3 mm was 100% for IDUS and 67% for POP in a study of 26 patients by Yasuda et al[36].
+In this study, out of the six patients with adenocarcinoma, none had protrusions less than 3 mm on the resected pathological specimen.
+The same study demonstrated the suboptimal diagnostic capability of cross-sectional imaging for protruding lesions, with 16 % for CT scan and 20% for MRI.